How to Incorporate Online: Everything You Need to Know

 Writing and adopting company bylaws is the last step that you should take before filing your Articles of Incorporation.
 Your bylaws outline the rules for running your company.
 Usually, a company's bylaws are an internal document, but some states require that you file them.

 Include the following information in your company bylaws:

 - Information about your company, such as its address and name.

 - Your stock classes and the number of authorized shares in each class.

 - Procedures for maintaining and reviewing company records.

 - Rules for amending bylaws and the Articles of Incorporation.

 If you need help with how to incorporate online, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.